William Tecumseh Sherman: Early life

+Names

 Sherman's unusual given name has always attracted attention.
-According to Sherman's Memoirs, he was named "William Tecumseh", his father having "caught a fancy for the great chief of the Shawnees, 'Tecumseh'".
-However, Lloyd Lewis's 1932 biography claimed that Sherman was originally named only "Tecumseh" and that he acquired the name "William" at the age of nine or ten, when he was baptized as a Catholic at the behest of his foster family.
-According to Lewis's account, which was repeated by later authors, Sherman was baptized in the Ewing home by a Dominican priest who found the pagan name "Tecumseh" unsuitable and instead named the child "William" after the saint on whose feast day the baptism took place.
-Sherman had already been baptized as an infant by a Presbyterian minister and recent biographers believe, contrary to Lewis's claims, that he was probably given the first name "William" at that time.
-As an adult, Sherman signed all his correspondence —including to his wife— "W. T. Sherman".
-His friends and family called him "Cump".
+One 19th-century source, for example, states that "General Sherman, we believe, is the only eminent American named from an Indian chief".
+According to Sherman's Memoirs, he was named William Tecumseh because his father had "caught a fancy for the great chief of the Shawnees, 'Tecumseh'".
+However, Lloyd Lewis's 1932 biography claimed that Sherman was originally named only Tecumseh and that he acquired the name William at the age of nine or ten, when he was baptized as a Catholic at the behest of his foster family.
+According to Lewis's account, which was repeated by later authors, Sherman was baptized in the Ewing home by a Dominican priest who found the pagan name Tecumseh unsuitable and instead named the child William after the saint on whose feast day the baptism took place.
+Sherman had already been baptized as an infant by a Presbyterian minister and recent biographers believe, contrary to Lewis's claims, that he was probably given the first name William at that time.
+As an adult, Sherman signed all his correspondence, including to his wife, "W. T. Sherman".
+His friends and family called him Cump.

 Military training and service

 Senator Ewing secured an appointment for the 16-year-old Sherman as a cadet in the United States Military Academy at West Point.
-Sherman roomed with and befriended another important future Civil War general for the Union, George H. Thomas.
+Sherman roomed with and befriended another important future Civil War general for the Union, George Henry Thomas.
 Sherman excelled academically at West Point, but he treated the demerit system with indifference.
 Fellow cadet William Rosecrans remembered Sherman as "one of the brightest and most popular fellows" at the academy and as "a bright-eyed, red-headed fellow, who was always prepared for a lark of any kind".
 About his time at West Point, Sherman says only the following in his Memoirs:

 Upon graduation in 1840, Sherman entered the army as a second lieutenant in the 3rd U.S. Artillery and saw action in Florida in the Second Seminole War.
-In his memoirs he noted that "it was a great pity to remove the Seminoles at all," as Florida "was the Indian's paradise" and still had (at the time that Sherman wrote his memoirs in the 1870s) "a population less than should make a good State."
+In his memoirs he noted that "it was a great pity to remove the Seminoles at all [as Florida] was the Indian's paradise" and still had (at the time that Sherman wrote his memoirs in the 1870s) "a population less than should make a good State".
 Sherman was later stationed in Georgia and South Carolina.
 As the foster son of a prominent Whig politician, in Charleston the popular Lieutenant Sherman moved within the upper circles of Old South society.